Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Open since 1936, many celebrity diners have frequented the classic-European dining room of Restaurant Danubio, in the Centro Histórico.
 The restaurant's menu offers superb Spanish cuisine prepared on an ancient coal and firewood stove.
 The seafood at Restaurant Danubio is excellent - be sure to try the (baby crayfish).
 It's open daily for lunch and dinner, and reservations are recommended.

-Marking the end of the festive season, 40 days after Christmas, Candlemas Day (Candelaria) is a nationwide traditional celebration, partly a Catholic tradition and partly a pre-Hispanic ritual.
+Marking the end of the festive season, Candlemas Day is a nationwide traditional celebration, partly a Catholic tradition and partly a pre-Hispanic ritual.
 The day is primarily a family celebration and a time of reunions and religious worship; often a chosen member of each family hosts a party, offering tasty tamales and atole (a beverage made from corn).
 There are numerous street parades with groups carrying representations of Baby Jesus to church where special masses are held.
-This aspect of the festival is clearly a nod to the Jewish tradition of waiting 40 days to present a newborn baby at the temple, which is the origin of the Catholic celebration.
-The 2nd of February is also the mid-way point between the winter solstice and the spring equinox and is therefore a date celebrated in many cultures as a marker of seasonal change (for instance, Groundhog Day).
 The festival is celebrated all over Mexico but places like Mexico City, Veracruz and Tlacotalpan host the biggest markets, street parties, and bullfights, turning the religious celebration into a festive, public affair; whereas the smaller towns and villages often restrict their celebrations to the church and home.

-In Autumn each year the Monarch butterflies gather in southern Canada and begin a journey across North America to Mexico.
-The insects that begin the journey in Canada will never see Mexico, but their great-great-grandchildren will eventually make it to the small town of Angangueo in Michoacan province some 3100 miles (5000km) from the start of this epic journey.
-Like the butterflies, tourists flock to the small town of Angangueo to see the millions of bright orange butterflies obscuring the sky and some say you can literally hear their wings beating.
-The annual migration of the Monarch butterflies is one of nature's great mysteries and continues to baffle biologists and nature lovers worldwide.
-The Monarch Butterfly Biosphere Reserve was deemed a UNESCO World Heritage site in 2008.
-Only some areas within the reserve are open to the public and tours can be organised to see the incredible spectacle from the city of Morelia (visit the Tourism Office for information).
-Getting to the right area in the reserve takes about 45 minutes on foot or shorter on horseback.
-The best time to see the butterflies is between January and March each year.
-Don't forget your camera!
+In Autumn each year, the Monarch butterflies gather in southern Canada and begin a journey across North America to Mexico.
+The insects that begin the journey in Canada will never see Mexico, but their great-great-grandchildren will eventually make it to the small town of Angangueo in Michoacan province some 3,100 miles (5000km) from the start of this epic journey.
+Like the butterflies, tourists flock to the small town of Angangueo to see the millions of bright orange butterflies flooding the sky and some say you can literally hear their wings beating.
+The annual migration of the Monarch butterflies is one of nature's great mysteries, continuing to baffle biologists and nature lovers worldwide.